CARES Act Resources & Frequently Asked Questions

 There a several frequently asked questions that have arisen, two documents exist to aid towns in addressing these costs:

-- This document is created by the United States Treasurer to address some concerns and questions regarding the CARES Act: US Treasury CARES Act FAQ
+- This document is created by the United States Treasurer to address some concerns and questions regarding the CARES Act: US Treasury CARES Act FAQ and US Treasury Guidance for State and Local Governments

 - This document will help specifically help townships determine whether expenses qualify for reimbursement: Town Specific CARES Act FAQ